Fulbright Economics Teaching Program

 The Fulbright Economics Teaching Program (FETP) is a partnership of the University of Economics, Ho Chi Minh City and the Harvard Kennedy School.
 The school is based in Vietnam and its website is both in Vietnamese and English.
-It has an Open Source Education portal available to everyone in the world similar to MIT OpenCourseWare and actually very influenced by it as mentioned in the website.
+It has an Open Source Education portal available to everyone in the world similar to and influenced by MIT OpenCourseWare.

-The FETP OpenCourseWare is available free of charge for anyone who would like to educate him/herself in economics.
+The FETP OpenCourseWare offers free economics education.
 Their motto is the following: "Inspired by the Massachusetts Institute of Technology’s OpenCourseWare Initiative (OCW), the Fulbright School has begun to publish its teaching and research materials online.
 FETP OpenCourseWare is not a long-distance learning project, rather it is a resource for people working or studying in policy-related fields to increase their knowledge and explore new approaches to learning and curriculum development."